MvvmCross/MvvmCross/docs/_documentation/fundamentals/value-converters.md

 Finally, ValueConverters can also be registered using a technique called "ValueConverter holders".
 This technique uses Reflection against indidivual Types which then hold ValueConverters in public instance or static fields.
 This technique was common in earlier MvvmCross versions, but is not recommended within v3 - it's kept only for backwards compatability.

-### Preventing the ValueConverter Reflection Sweeps in Touch and Droid
+### Preventing the ValueConverter Reflection Sweeps in iOS and Droid

 The ValueConverter sweeps do use a small amount of Reflection and so can add a very small amount of lag to application start time.
 If you'd prefer to minimise this small startup lag in your application, then you can, of course, disable the sweeps and can use direct registration instead.